d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 :end_tab:

 :begin_tab:`pytorch`
-In PyTorch, the fully connected layer is defined in the `Linear` class.
+In PyTorch, the fully connected layer is defined in two classes: `Linear` and `LazyLinear`.
-Note that we passed two arguments into `nn.Linear`.
-The first specifies the input feature dimension (`num_inputs`), and the second specifies the output dimension (1).
+The later was introduced since version 1.8.0, that allows to only specify the output dimension.
+While the `Linear` class requires to pass the input feature dimension as the input.
+For simplicity, we use `LazyLinaer` through this book.
 :end_tab:

 :begin_tab:`tensorflow`